 How much you can earn as a ski instructor depends on your level of certification and the country in which you will teach.
 This is a hard question to answer as earnings can vary wildly depending on country of employment, the resort and level of qualification.

-For example: A level 1 instructor in New Zealand could be employed at minimum wage which is NZ$16 (£8.25) p/h whereas a level 1 instructor at a government owned Canadian resort will receive CAD$22 (12.56) p/h.
+For example: A level 1 instructor in New Zealand could be employed at minimum wage which is NZ$18.90 p/h, whereas the same level of ski instructor working at a government owned Canadian resort will make between CAD$18 – $22 p/h.

 An entry level ski instructor is not going to earn big bucks – but you’ll earn enough to cover your outgoings and will have an awesome time both during and outside of work.